 - There are many technologies out there to capture reality or reconstruct it in order to build directly inside a spatial context, but they can be quite expensive and complex to deploy for large spaces

 - The way the output is shared is key to make people understand what the idea is all about (hence the very notion of ‘rendering’)

 - 3D as an output is great (when curated properly) but nothing beats 2D when it comes to quick input

 In parallel to all that, we started to think of all the progresses that had happened in technology over the last decade and how this would bring new design opportunities at reduced costs.
 Take real-time compositing, something that we have been playing with since 2014, combine it with consumer grade drones that allow for capturing smooth high-quality images of anything from virtually any angle and give some creative control to the user and you get a new type of ideation tool with a new visual language

 Traits is as simple to use as it looks.
 It's literally sketching on a tablet.
 The first trick is that each doodle can be moved on 3 axes in order to create a real 3D scene.
 The second trick is that all that is done directly inside a video by using the same compositing techniques as what has been used in Hollywood movies for decades.
-The only difference is that here the compositing is done in real-time, making the experience fun and the output engaging without any extra post-production effort or rendering.
+However, this is all done in real-time here, making the experience fun and the output engaging without any extra post-production or rendering effort

 Our patent-pending technology is currently running as a private beta with selected partners.